Three Generations Up On a Roof

 Hank Beal wasn’t just a parlor plucker.
 He really knew how to play.
 As a member of the Salt River Hoosiers, he appeared regularly on radio station WTAO in Hannibal MO.
 “The Salt River winds around the vicinity of Hannibal,” says John.
 “My grand- ma’s family, the Daniels, had a farm in nearby New London.
 If you want to talk about country music, her dad’s name was Charlie Daniels, although naturally he wasn’t the Charlie Daniels.
 The Daniels family owns the farm to this day.
 There’s even a Daniels Lake.
 It’s a man-made body of water that was created by my uncle, Hurley Daniels.

-During the Cold War he built quite a few fallout shelters.
-And as people moved to the suburbs he began building swimming pools.
+During the Cold War, he built quite a few fallout shelters.
+As people moved to the suburbs he began building swimming pools.

 “I was around the business from the time I was old enough to walk,” says John.
 “I did small jobs with Grandpa and he took me everywhere with him, whether he was bidding a job or doing work.
 I was part of all of it.”